opencast/roadmap/README.md

 While the benefits are clear, achieving them requires active participation of stakeholders and structured processes.
 Therefore, please read the following informations carefully.
 The roadmap initiative follows a bottom-up approach, meaning it is open to everyone and relies on the active contributions of stakeholders to function effectively.
 Therefore, all parts of this initiative (meeting, github repository and project) are not ment to be for an exclusive group but rather an integrated effort within the broader community, ensuring collective ownership and shared responsibility.
 All projects related to Opencast are welcome to participate, regardless of their topic and their size.
 Both large-scale projects and small ideas can contribute meaningfully to the community.

 ## Roadmap meeting

-### Basics
 The roadmap meeting will take place four times a year (specific dates see below).
 In this meeting, we will discuss new ideas to improve Opencast and new as well as ongoing projects.
 To schedule an idea or project do be discussed in the next roadmap meeting, there needs to be an issue created in the "roadmap" repository (please follow specific rules below).

 ### Timing & Duration
-- **Schedule**: Three regular meetings per year, plus an annual review meeting.
+- Three regular meetings per year, plus an annual review meeting.
 Meeting dates will be coordinated with our three, already exsting major gatherings.
 - **Day of time**: Thursday, 15:00 (UTC)
 - **Timing**:
   - **February** (week before the international summit)